 With Justice Scalia gone, and Justices Ginsburg and Kennedy in their late seventies, there is the possibility of significant movement on the Supreme Court in the next several years.
 A two-justice shift could upend almost any area of constitutional law, but the possible movement in race-based equal protection jurisprudence provides a particularly revealing window into the larger trends at work.
 In the battle over equal protection, two strongly opposed visions of the Constitution contend against each other, and a change in the Court’s composition may determine the outcome of that struggle.
 In this essay, we set out the current state of the Court’s race-based equal protection jurisprudence, and then examine how a one- or two-justice shift, either to the right or to the left, would change this jurisprudence to embody one of the competing visions of the Constitution.

 Roosevelt, Kermit III and Stottlemyer, Patricia, "The Fight for Equal Protection: Reconstruction-Redemption Redux" (2016).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 1678.

 Civil Rights and Discrimination Commons, Constitutional Law Commons, Education Law Commons, Fourteenth Amendment Commons, Judges Commons, Law and Politics Commons, Law and Race Commons, Law and Society Commons, Public Law and Legal Theory Commons, Supreme Court of the United States Commons